 The SBHIP MOU is a less formal agreement showing which MCPs, LEAs, and COEs will work together to implement the selected SBHIP Targeted Interventions.
-The MOUs implemented in 2024 and 2025 will be more robust and detail how schools will work with MCPs to render services at the school site.
+The MOUs between MCPS and LEAs implemented in 2024 and 2025 will be more robust and detail how schools will work with MCPs to render services at the school site.
 SBHIP MOU requirements do not supplant the 2024 re-procurement process MOU requirements.

-5. Would an MCP need multiple MOUs in place for each Targeted Intervention - one with the collaborating MCPs, one with the COE and one with each LEA?
+5. Would a MCP need multiple MOUs in place for each Targeted Intervention - one with the collaborating MCPs, one with the COE and one with each LEA?

 If an MCP collaborates with the same partners for all TIs in a specific county, MCPs can develop one MOU for all partnering entities participating in the TI(s) within the specific county.
+However, each MCP must submit their own copy of the MOU along with their Project Outcome Report (POR) submission.